Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 980 Ti should in theory be quite a bit better than the Radeon RX 5500 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 980 Ti should be quite a bit faster than the Radeon RX 5500 in general. (explain)

-Texel RateThe GeForce GTX 980 Ti is a little bit (about 20%) faster with regards to AF than the Radeon RX 5500. (explain)
+Texel RateThe GeForce GTX 980 Ti should be a bit (more or less 20%) better at anisotropic filtering than the Radeon RX 5500. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison